dober-man/f5-agility-labs-waf/docs/class6/module2/lab2/lab2.rst

 	./f5-waf-tester

-The results of the tests will be displayed on the CLI and also saved to "report.json" under the current folder.
+The results of the tests will be displayed in the Terminal and also saved to "report.json" under the current folder.
 Test results will give you information of the attack type that was executed, name of the attack, what protection it was testing (signature, evasion, or violation) along with a pass or fail verdict.
 If the protection is a signature, it will show the signature ID; if an evasion, it will show the evasion name; if a violation, it will show the violation name.
 If the attack passes, you will get the support ID of the block page.
 If the attack fails, you will get information of why it failed so you can make policy changes.
 At the end it will show the summary and provide total number of passed/failed tests:

 Attack information:
       	"attack_type": "Insecure Deserialization",